Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Numerical Application Example

 \subsection{Results and discussion}

-The NLP~\eqref{eq:sls} is solved using the solver IPOPT~\cite{wachter2006implementation}, with its default settings, formulated with CasADi~\cite{Andersson2019}.
-It should be noted that a tailored inexact sequential quadratic programming solver similar to that used in~\cite{Leeman2023RobustSynthesis} could improve the numerical performance.

-For the problem considered, Fig.~\ref{fig:fig1} shows the solution of the NLP~\eqref{eq:sls}, where the states and inputs are grouped in pairs.
-For each of the four pairs, we see the nominal trajectories (dashed black) and the corresponding reachable sets (shaded areas) computed according to~\eqref{eq:reach_NL}.
+The \ac{NLP}~\eqref{eq:sls} is solved using the solver IPOPT~\cite{wachter2006implementation}, with its default settings, formulated with CasADi~\cite{Andersson2019}\footnote{ An open-source implementation is available at \url{https://gitlab.ethz.ch/ics/nonlinear-parametric-SLS}, doi: \url{https://doi.org/10.3929/ethz-b-000629589}.}.
+For the problem considered, Fig.~\ref{fig:fig1} shows the solution of the \ac{NLP}~\eqref{eq:sls}, where the states and inputs are grouped in pairs.
+For each of the four pairs, we see the nominal trajectories (solid) and the corresponding reachable sets (shaded areas) computed according to~\eqref{eq:reach_NL}.
 An illustrative disturbance sequence has been applied.
-As the proposed design guarantees, the resulting ``sample'' trajectory (red) remains within the reachable sets and, hence, within the constraint set (bold black).
+As the proposed design guarantees, the resulting ``sample'' trajectory (dashed) remains within the reachable sets and, hence, within the constraint set (bold black).
 The flexible error feedback parameterization allows the tubes to change size differently in each direction to meet the constraints, demonstrating the method's flexibility.

-Moreover, Fig.~\ref{fig:fig1} compares our method with its nominal counterpart, which does not optimize error feedback ($\P_\x = 0, \P_\u = 0$) and neglects disturbances ($\mathbf\Sigma =0$).
-The corresponding ``non-robust'' (blue) trajectory with disturbances violates the constraints.
+Moreover, Fig.~\ref{fig:fig1} compares our method with its nominal counterpart, which does not optimize error feedback ($\Px = 0, \Pu = 0$) and neglects disturbances ($\mathbf\Sigma =0$).
+The corresponding ``non-robust'' (dotted) trajectory with disturbances violates the constraints.
 The violation amplitude could be more pronounced when the constraints are active for extended durations, see e.g.,~\cite{Leeman2023RobustSynthesis}.